risingwavelabs/risingwave-docs/docs/create-source/create-source-cdc.md

    For Debezium JSON, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka or Pulsar topics, or Kinesis data streams.

+- Debezium AVRO (for MySQL)

+   For Debezium AVRO, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) to convert CDC data to Kafka topics.

 - Maxwell JSON (for MySQL only)

   For Maxwell JSON (`ROW FORMAT MAXWELL`), you need to use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka topics or Kinesis data streams.
 To learn about how to configure MySQL and deploy Maxwell's daemon, see the [Quick Start](https://maxwells-daemon.io/quickstart/).